L1ZLe/Quantitative_Electricity/README.md

 ## 📦 Features

-<code>► Explore a range of features designed to enhance your trading strategy:
+► Explore a range of features designed to enhance your trading strategy:

 - **Model Overview**: Detailed descriptions of the models used for forecasting electricity prices.
 - **Data Exploration**: Interactive visualizations of historical electricity prices and influencing factors.
 - **Predictions**: Live forecasts of next-day electricity prices using various models.
 - **Trading Strategy**: Insights into the logic and implementation of trading strategies.
-- **Performance Metrics**: Evaluation of strategies using metrics like Sharpe ratio, ROI, and more.
+- **Performance Metrics**: Evaluation of strategies using metrics such as Sharpe ratio, ROI, and more.
-- **Backtesting**: Assess strategy performance on historical data.
+- **Backtesting**: Assess the performance of strategies on historical data.
-- **Risk Management**: Techniques and tools for adjusting strategy parameters.</code>
+- **Risk Management**: Techniques and tools for adjusting strategy parameters.

 ---